OpenFn/docs/docs/jobs/job-writing-standard.md

 Easy right?
 Imagine this needs to be done for 10 patients?
 100 ?
 1000?
 The runtime is going to be huge.

-For this purpose, we try to keep how block as simple and elementary as possible.
+For this purpose, we try to keep our blocks as simple and elementary as possible.
 Going back to the diagram above, we can have a clear distinction of what each block might be doing.
-In case we deal we a large dataset, the code above could be written as follow:
+In case we deal we a large dataset, the code above could be separated as follow:

+1. One block to transform data, build a common mapping base.
+2. Query database to find matching Ids.
+3. Process the matches to build patient mapping we should update and those we should create record for.
+4. Bulk update records.
+5. Bulk create records.

 ```js
 fn(state => {